jjonescz/blog/content/posts/clickonce-installer-build-publish-github/index.md

 ---

-This post summarizes how one can build a [ClickOnce package](https://learn.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-using-clickonce-folder?view=vs-2022) automatically in GitHub Actions and then automatically publish it to GitHub Pages.
+This post summarizes how one can build a [ClickOnce package](https://learn.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-using-clickonce-folder?view=vs-2022) automatically in GitHub Actions with publishing to GitHub Pages.

 Assuming you have a WPF application in a GitHub repository.